bloodxsr/DISCORD_BOT/README.md

 # Discord AI Moderation Bot

-## A multipurpose Discord bot featuring automated moderation, AI-powered responses, and advanced blacklist management.
-Built with discord.py, Google Gemini AI, and SQLite, this bot helps manage communities efficiently by automating moderation and enhancing conversations with advanced AI capabilities.
+A multipurpose Discord bot featuring automated moderation, AI-powered responses, and advanced blacklist management.
+Built with `discord.py`, Google Gemini AI, and SQLite, this bot helps manage communities efficiently by automating moderation and enhancing conversations with advanced AI capabilities.

+---

-# Features
+## Features

-1. Automated moderation: Detect and delete messages with blacklisted words, escalating punishments.
+1. **Automated Moderation:**
+   Detects and deletes messages with blacklisted words and escalates punishments automatically through warnings, final warnings, and kicking after repeated offenses.

+2. **Blacklist Management:**
-2. Blacklist management: Easily add, remove, and view banned words from a shared file.
+   Easily add, remove, view, and reload blacklisted words from a shared `words.py` file.
+Supports paginated viewing and button navigation for convenient management.

+3. **AI Responses:**
-3. AI responses: Ask questions and get AI-powered replies via the Google Gemini API.
+   Ask questions and get AI-powered replies via the Google Gemini API with commands like `/ask` and `/joke`.
+Features rate limiting and message length restrictions for robust interaction.

+4. **Persistent Warnings:**
-4. Persistent warnings: Tracks user offenses with SQLite and handles escalating actions (warning, kick, etc.).
+   Tracks user offenses persistently using SQLite (`warnings.db`) and handles escalating actions (warnings, final warnings, kicks).

+5. **Manual Moderation Tools:**
-5. Admin tools: Slash commands and context commands for easy server management.
+   Slash and context commands for kicking, banning, muting, unmuting, and managing roles with permission checks and user confirmation prompts.

+6. **Welcome Messaging:**
+   Sends custom welcome messages on new user join with interactive embedded buttons linking to rules, chat, help, about, and perks.

+7. **Admin Tools:**
+   Commands for server management with caching, permission controls, and easy command access via slash and context menus.

+8. **Uptime Support:**
-6. Uptime support: Optional keep-alive server for use with services like Replit.
+   Optional keep-alive server support for hosted environments like Replit.

+---

-# Requirements
+## Requirements

-### Add these lines to your requirements.txt:
+### Add the following to your `requirements.txt`:
     aiohappyeyeballs==2.6.1
     aiohttp==3.12.15
     aiosignal==1.4.0